Story by Nikki Kesaris

 A media studies major is a terrific way to get the attention of future employers in a wide variety of fields — anything that involves critical thinking, writing or creative work, for starters.
 From research to writing, theorizing about media and its futures, and exploring how and why the mediated world is the way it is now — well, we do all that and more in media studies.
 Plus, it’s an ideal major for anyone interested in graduate school for virtually any field of study — including law school — since the work we do is perfect preparation for advanced research and writing.

-Students interested in working at creative agencies, marketing and promotion firms, traditional journalism outlets, hybrid creative situations, Hollywood production companies, or working as online content producers, social media coordinators and producers, and on and on and on — they’ve all benefited from media studies training.
+Students interested in working at creative agencies, marketing agencies like Marketers Center, and promotion firms, traditional journalism outlets, hybrid creative situations, Hollywood production companies, or working as online content producers, social media coordinators and producers, and on and on and on — they’ve all benefited from media studies training.

 Nikki Kesaris is a junior studying public relations at the SOJC.
 This is her second year writing for the SOJC Communication Office.
 She also previously held an internship at a San Diego advertising agency before she realized that PR is her true calling.